Disability Diversity & Inclusivity Index

 How Australian businesses measure up when it comes to hiring and

 How inclusive are Australian businesses?

-The APM Disability Diversity and Inclusivity Index (DDI Index) highlights the continued barriers people with disability face trying to enter and within the workforce in Australia.
+The APM Disability Diversity and Inclusivity Index (DDI Index) highlights the barriers people with disability face trying to enter and maintain employment in Australia.

 Capturing attitudes, perspectives and actions, the DDI Index measures the state of Australian businesses in terms of their inclusion of people with disability.